- Our people

 Martin Reid – Group Chief Finance Officer

-Martin has over 20 years' experience in the building materials sector.
-After starting his career with two major accounting firms then a stint with Rolls Royce, he joined Lafarge in 1996.
+Martin has over 25 years' experience in the building materials sector.
+After starting his career with two major accounting firms followed by a stint with Rolls Royce, he joined Lafarge in 1996.
 He held senior positions in finance, strategy and business development, including three years as a JV Director of GRS Bagging.
-From 2010 he took up international roles in France, the Philippines and UAE, before returning to the UK to join GRS as Group CFO in 2016.
+From 2010 he took up international roles with Lafarge in France, the Philippines then UAE, before returning to the UK to join GRS as Group CFO in 2016.

 Liam Charalambou – Group General Counsel

-Liam spent the first part of his career in private practice with law firm Pinsent Masons LLP before moving into the construction materials sector in 2011 with Aggregate Industries (part of the LafargeHolcim Group).
-Whilst at AI he was instrumental in numerous major deals and was involved in the Rail Freight Services joint venture with GRS (where he sat on the RFS Board).
-He joined GRS at the start of 2018, bringing with him strong commercial acumen and is responsible for legal affairs, regulatory compliance, corporate governance, company secretarial and insurance.
-Liam is a solicitor and member of the Law Society.
+Liam is is a solicitor and member of the Law Society who spent the first part of his career in private practice with Pinsent Masons LLP before moving into construction materials in 2011 with Aggregate Industries (part of Holcim).
+Whilst at AI he was instrumental in numerous deals including the Rail Freight Services joint venture with GRS (where he sat on the RFS Board).
+He joined GRS in 2018, bringing with him strong commercial acumen, and is responsible for legal affairs, regulatory compliance, corporate governance, company secretarial and insurance.

-Martin Riley – Senior Vice President, Tarmac and Non-Executive Director
+Martin Riley – Senior Vice President, CRH and Non-Executive Director

 Dyfrig James – Non-Executive Director